-To an outsider, this idea must seem unbelievably nerdy: Just imagine the face of this little one as his father tells him about—epistemology!
+To an outsider, this must sound unbelievably nerdy: Imagine the face of this little one as his father tells him about—epistemology!
 The pun is that Noah’s father believes that epistemology is likely to be the clue that our next generation will need, to be able to solve the puzzle that we are leaving them—preserve the life on the planet.

 In all my work I am developing details and consequences of a single idea.
 You’ll find it, for instance, expressed visually in the banner of this blog.
-I call this idea design epistemology.
+I call it design epistemology.

 Lately I had a chance to write up a summary.
 Bob Logan was editing a special issue of Information Journal titled Information: Its Different Modes and Its Relation to Meaning and I was invited to contribute.